floomby/address-verifier/README.md

 Bot for linking discord accounts to wallet addresses.

-Creates a one time value for the user to sign with there wallet via the browser to verify that the user is in control of the account.
+Creates a one time value for the user to sign to verify that the user is in control of the account.

 ### Commands